-The university does not close due to bad weather during academic terms, and only in extraordinary circumstances will classes be canceled.
-Under some circumstances, the university may close during periods when classes are not in session when weather hampers operation and/or when the residence halls and food services are closed.
+It is the policy of the university not to close due to bad weather when students are on campus.
+Instruction and support operations will continue.

 In cases in which weather conditions are unfavorable in the early morning but expected to improve during the day, the university may implement a delayed-start time.
-Announcement of the delayed start will be given as early as possible on the morning of the delay.
+Announcement of the delayed-start will be given as early as possible on the morning of the delay.